Differences between BSE vs NSE

 Example:

-Suppose, BSE index (SENSEX) consists of only two stocks ‘A’ and ‘B’ Company.
-‘A’ has 100 outstanding shares out of which only 50 are available for calculation of Market Capitalization trading in the open market.
+Suppose the BSE index (SENSEX) consists of only two stocks, ‘A’ and ‘B’ Companies.
+‘A’ has 100 outstanding shares, of which only 50 are available for calculating Market Capitalization trading in the open market.
 The market price of a share is Rs.10 per share.

-Company ‘B’ has 50 outstanding shares out of which 20 shares are held by promoters and the remaining 30 are free to float shares (open market shares).
-Market Calculation of Free Float market price of a share is Rs.5 per share.
+Company ‘B’ has 50 outstanding shares, out of which promoters hold 20, and the remaining 30 are free-to-float shares (open market shares).
+The market Calculation of a claim’s Free Float market price is Rs.5 per share.

 Solution: